Tropical Storm Eta moves ashore in Florida, contributes to serious flooding in Southeast

 Doppler radar showed minimal rain left behind in Florida, with meteorologists referring to the lopsided system as a “halficane,” since the majority of precipitation was east of the center and offshore.
 Dry air entrained into Eta’s western half eroded away the rain bands, but didn’t put a damper on gusty winds and ocean surge.

-A storm tide of 2.8 feet was measured in Cedar Key, Fla., overnight, but had subsided to 1.8 feet Thursday morning.
-The roughly 3-foot storm tide in Clearwater, Fla., on the northern reaches of Tampa Bay, had also come down to barely a foot.
+A storm surge of 2.8 feet was measured in Cedar Key, Fla., overnight, but had subsided to 1.8 feet Thursday morning.
+The roughly 3-foot surge in Clearwater, Fla., on the northern reaches of Tampa Bay, had also come down to barely a foot.
 A 3.3-foot spike in water levels was noted at Port.
 Manatee in Tampa Bay, while a gauge in East Bay near downtown Tampa saw a 4.2-foot spike.

 Shoreside homes and even a few businesses were inundated by the surging seas, illustrating the danger a tropical storm can pose near the coast even if it’s not a hurricane.